I doubt there’s anyone who played FM 2005 and doesn’t know Freddy Guarin, with his misspelt First Name.

 Another FM popular Freddy was Benfica’s choice

 Freddy Adu was undoubtedly one of the best buys of Football Manager 2005.
-They 14 year old became the youngest American ever to sign a major league professional contract.
+The 14-year-old became the youngest American ever to sign a major league professional contract.

 This was his profile page on Football Manager 2007, in his last season before signing with Benfica:

-$2 million for a potential superstar wasn’t too much for Benfica, who though they had hit gold with this signing.
-He was loaned to 4 different clubs before being eventually released on a free.
+$2 million for a potential superstar wasn’t too much for Benfica, who thought they had hit gold with this signing.
+He was loaned to 4 different clubs before being eventually released.